 The bill amends various sections of the General Laws concerning the "Voluntary Restructuring of Solvent Insurers" and the "Rhode Island Property and Casualty Insurance Guaranty Association."
-It introduces new definitions, including "cybersecurity insurance," which encompasses first and third-party coverage for losses related to data privacy breaches, unauthorized information network security intrusions, computer viruses, ransomware, cyber extortion, identity theft, and similar exposures.
-The bill clarifies terms such as "commissioner" and "covered claim," and expands the scope of the Rhode Island Property and Casualty Insurance Guaranty Association to include a broader range of insurance types while explicitly excluding life and health insurance.
+Key updates include new definitions for terms such as "cybersecurity insurance," which encompasses first and third-party coverage for losses related to data privacy breaches, unauthorized information network security intrusions, computer viruses, ransomware, cyber extortion, identity theft, and similar exposures.
+The bill clarifies that the Rhode Island Property and Casualty Insurance Guaranty Association does not cover life, health, or disability insurance, and it introduces provisions to ensure claims obligations are honored during an insurer's insolvency.

 Statutes affected: